 - Popular Searches

 Introduction to the basic concepts of differential and integral calculus and their applications.
-Limits, continuity, and derivatives; the definite integral and the Fundamental Theorem of Calculus.
+Limits, continuity and derivatives; the definite integral and the Fundamental Theorem of Calculus.
+Prerequisite: A math SAT score of 610 (ACT 26) or better or equivalent, MATH 1050 Math for Life Sciences, or by permission of instructor.

 Techniques and applications of integration, indeterminant forms, improper integrals, sequences and series.